15th Sunday in Ordinary Time Year B

 the grace to reject whatever is contrary to the name of Christ

-and strive after all that does it honour.
+and to strive after all that does it honour.

-Before the world was made he chose us, chose us in Christ, to be holy and spotless and to live through love in his presence.
-First Reading
+Before the world was made, he chose us, chose us in Christ.
+Second Reading

 Amos 7: 12–15; Psalm 84 (85); Ephesians 1: 3–14; Mark 6: 7–13